SHE in Oncology

-Over the course of two weeks, SHE trainees collaborate on a genetics-based research project, and patient case study project, to explore key facets of cancer science and care.
-Trainees also participate in daily faculty lectures, panel discussions, and skill-building workshops, acquiring knowledge and networks for next steps on biomedical career pathways.
+Over the course of two weeks, SHE trainees collaborate on a genetics-based research project, and a patient case study project, to explore key facets of cancer science and care.
+Trainees also participate in daily faculty lectures, panel discussions, and skill-building workshops to acquire knowledge and networks for their next steps on biomedical career pathways.

-SHE in Oncology is funded by a grant from the American Cancer Society in affiliation with the ResearcHERS initiative to support women-led cancer research.
+SHE in Oncology is funded by a Science Education Partnership Award (SEPA) from the National Institute of General Medical Sciences.
+Additional funding is provided by the American Cancer Society.
 Programming is delivered in part through a partnership with eCLOSE Institute.

 About SHE in Oncology